Guest Post by Dawn Carlyle, Business Analyst at District of Nippissing Social Servies Admin Board

 In my line of work there are always going to be risks.
 It’s what happens when you put yourself out there to help a fellow human being during a difficult time in their life.
 Risk is an expected part of the Human Services sector that comes at unexpected times—that’s why it is important to have every possible tool in place to help mitigate said risks.
 I've come to notice that many Human Services organizations find themselves so caught up in the services they are providing that they fall behind on the inflow of information.
 That’s what kept happening to us at the District of Nipissing Social Services Administration Board.
 Because we were so wrapped up in our services we didn’t realize how critical information was and how essential it is in preparing you for things you can’t control.
 In this blog post I am going to take you through how DNSSAB changed for the better by upgrading our ERP system, allowing us to actually be aware of the information coming into our organization and become more transparent and efficient in the process.

 The art of getting by seems to be the name of the game with technology in Human Services—just make what you have work!
 So, what was it that really made us want to go through this huge overhaul and upgrade?
 Well, one of the deciding factors for DNSSAB were the purchase orders.
 Before we had our new system in place, we would have frontline staff spending time looking for and buying supplies when someone else could have done it for them faster and at a better price.
 We really needed a solution that would stop wasting of staff’s time on work they didn’t need to be doing.
 Other problems we had to deal with before upgrading were issues in processing time, and a lack of understanding and communication between departments—which further contributed to extra work and incorrect information in the organization.
 As I’m sure you can imagine, this created a lot of tension and stress for our employees.
-A change needed to be made.
+A change needed

 And once we made that change, was it ever different!
 It was as if we moved from black and white to brilliant colour.
 The transparency of the Sparkrock solution has impacted our organization’s understanding of information and finances on an incredible level.
 By being able to speak to Dynamics NAV, staff can now see and understand what is happening in real time—creating a better relationship between departments and streamlining a variety of finance processes.
 This streamlining has allowed us to re-allocate resources, support ongoing process improvements, as well as work to enhace efficiencies and effectiveness.
 Our staff are so much happier with this new solution—not to mention we’re also saving a ton of paper in the process!